the1lab/1lab/src/1Lab/Path.lagda.md

 ```

 And for the case where we hold the left endpoint constant, in which case
-we just get a respelling of composition:
+we get a respelling of composition:

 ```agda
 subst-path-right : ∀ {ℓ} {A : Type ℓ} {x y z : A}